Self-similarity with universal property for soap film and bubble in roll-off stage: Experimental results

-Different from the flat surfaces on rings for film, two spherical bubbles survive the breakup on the caps for bubble.
-The spherical shape is to minimize the surface energy, for which the height $b$ defined in Fig. \ref{fig:lvp3} can be calculated.
-In the mean time, the critical length $L^{*}$ at which the irreversible processes are initiated can also be determined theoretically by the breakdown of solution from minimizing the potential energy for the equilibrium state.
-Comparing these two lengths, we find that $L^{*}$ is not only bigger than $2b$, which explains the necessity for both bubbles to retract and break up, but roughly equals $5b/2$.
+Different from the flat surfaces on rings for film, two spherical bubbles survive the breakage and appear on the caps for bubble.
+The spherical shape is to minimize the surface energy, for which the height $b$ defined in Fig. \ref{fig:lvp3} (a, b) can be calculated.
+In the mean time, the critical length $L^{*}$ at which the irreversible processes are initiated can also be determined theoretically by the breakdown of solution from minimizing the potential energy for equilibrium regime.
+Comparing these two lengths, we find that $L^{*}$ is not only bigger than $2b$, which explains the necessity for both bubbles to retract and breakage, but roughly equals $5b/2$.
 This is verified in our experiment.

 Depending on the amount of $V$, we expect two scenarios for the remnant bubble.
 Straightforward calculation in Sec.
 IV C reveals that $L^{*}/R\propto (V/R^{3})^\beta$ with $\beta =1$ for $V/R^{3} \ll 5.44$ and $1/3$ otherwise.
-This prediction is nicely verified by Fig.~\ref{fig:lvp3}.
+This prediction is nicely verified by Fig.~\ref{fig:lvp3}(c).